More Lessons for High School Chemistry

 The point at which matter boils.

-This lesson connects vapor pressure to boiling point, and discusses why there are different boiling points at different elevations.
+Why there are different boiling points at different elevations?

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.

 You can use the free Mathway calculator and problem solver below to practice Algebra or other math topics.
 Try the given examples, or type in your own problem and check your answer with the step-by-step explanations.